littlebizzy/statcounter/readme.txt

 Using this plugin will help you avoid errors on your site caused by the "official" version of StatCounter plugin for WordPress such as the Chrome console error below:

-    (index):3834 A Parser-blocking, cross site (i.e. different eTLD+1) script, https://secure.statcounter.com/counter/counter.js, is invoked via document.write.
+`(index):3834 A Parser-blocking, cross site (i.e. different eTLD+1) script, https://secure.statcounter.com/counter/counter.js, is invoked via document.write.
 The network request for this script MAY be blocked by the browser in this or a future page load due to poor network connectivity.
 If blocked in this page load, it will be confirmed in a subsequent console message.See https://www.chromestatus.com/feature/5718547946799104 for more details.
-(anonymous) @ (index):3834
+(anonymous) @ (index):3834`

+The tracking code snippet is also better optimized for speed and SSL/HTTPS.

 #### Compatibility ####